Effective Tuesday, September 8, 2020, the library will be open for browsing, fax/copy and notary public services.

 - We must continue to limit the number of patrons that can visit the library at one time.
 When possible, we encourage you to limit your visit to one person per family or household.
 In the event that we reach building capacity during this period, we may ask visitors to wait outside until we can admit additional people.

 - Please respect staff and other patrons by maintaining appropriate social distancing, observing one-way traffic patterns, and helping young children follow safety guidelines.

-Modified services available during Phase 2:
+Modified services available during this period: